sixfeetup/intro-to-python/slides.rst

 Python comes with a standard library of built-in modules.
 Here are a couple examples.

-Find out what version of Python you are running
+Find out what version of Python you are running:

 .. code:: python